JanaviSingh/SpeakSense-AI-Chat-TTS-Assistant/README.md

 **SpeakSense AI** is a robust technical assignment submission that integrates **Cloud-Based Text-to-Speech (TTS)** and **Generative AI (Mistral API)** into a unified web application.

-Designed for seamless deployment on **Streamlit Cloud**, this application features a "WhatsApp-style" chat interface, PDF document reading, and multi-accent speech synthesis without requiring local system audio drivers.
+Designed for seamless experience on **Streamlit Cloud**, this application features a "WhatsApp-style" chat interface, PDF document reading, and multi-accent speech synthesis without requiring local system audio drivers.

 ## 🚀 Key Features

 ### 1. Cloud-Compatible TTS Engine

-* **Universal Deployment:** Uses `gTTS` (Google TTS) to ensure the app works on any device or cloud server (Streamlit Cloud, Docker, Linux) without crashing.
+* **Universal Deployment:** Uses `gTTS` (Google TTS) to ensure the app works on any device.
 * **Document Reader:** Upload **PDF or TXT files** and convert them to audio instantly.
 * **Global Accents:** Supports multiple English accents (US, UK, India, Australia) plus French and Spanish.
 * **Download Support:** Users can download the generated speech as an **MP3 file** for offline listening.